Wole Soyinka and Traditional Forgiveness?

-After innumerable citizens indigenous to Lagos and the South-West in Nigeria roundly criticised traditional ruler Rilwan Akiolu, the Oba of Lagos, for his unfortunate ‘warning to the Igbos’, one should be impressed that there is hope in Nigeria even though not immediately convincing.
+After innumerable citizens indigenous to Lagos and the South-West region in Nigeria roundly criticised traditional ruler Rilwan Akiolu, the Oba of Lagos.
+For his unfortunate ‘warning to the Igbos.’
+One should be impressed that there is hope in Nigeria even though not immediately convincing.
 The warning the Oba meted bordered on vicious tribalism and tribal cleansing.
-It demonstrated social and political maturity and sensibility in the South West that is alive, sensitive and robust.
-Wole Soyinka, who is Nigeria’s most influential intellectual, did not say a word.
+It provided an opportunity to witness social and political maturity and sensibility in the entire South West that is alive, sensitive and robust.
+Wole Soyinka, a South Westerner himself.
+He is Nigeria’s most influential intellectual cum human rights activist.
+He did not say a word.

-Wole Soyinka’s ‘moments’ have included his erudite acerbic histrionics of ‘forgiving’ military leaders of Nigeria for denying the country democracy and their heinous brutal style of ruling.
-Now the recent ‘moments’ of Soyinka are that President Goodluck Jonathan and other democrats have been entered into his ‘black book’ of ‘unforgivables’ till he ‘forgives’ them.
-But we also have Wole Soyinka ‘none moments’ which are the times he should have said something because it would matter but kept uncharacteristically quiet to serve his own interest or because it did not bother him.
-These silent ‘none moments’ can be very ominous in themselves.
+Wole Soyinka’s ‘moments’ have included his erudite acerbic histrionics of ‘forgiving’ military leaders of Nigeria.
+Well, for denying the country democracy and their heinous, brutal style of ruling.
+Now the recent ‘moments’ of Soyinka are that President Goodluck Jonathan and other democrats have been entered into his ‘black book’ of ‘unforgivables.’
+Till he ‘forgives’ them.
+But we also have Wole Soyinka ‘none moments’ which are the times he should have said something because it would matter but kept uncharacteristically quiet.
+Was that to serve his narrow interests or because it did not bother him.
+These silent ‘none moments’ from such a man of habit can be very ominous in themselves.

-He ‘must’ have ‘forgiven’ the Oba of Lagos.
-Enter the dimension of Soyinka’s ‘traditional forgiveness’ Considering Soyinka’s most Olympian and acerbic criticisms of evil Northern military rulers, the ‘sinister’ and ‘clueless’ South-South president, backwardness of South-East politicians, the corruption South-South governors and certain of characterisations, it is amazing that he has not applied his pen or lips on Lagos leaders since 1999 with the same ‘unforgiving’ polemics.
-He has been totally surreptitious about allegations of hyper-corruption perpetrated by Asiwaju Bola Ahmed Tinubu and Babatunde Fashola, past and currents Governors of Lagos State, respectively.
+He must have ‘forgiven’ the Oba of Lagos, but silently.
+Enter the dimension of Soyinka’s ‘traditional forgiveness.’
+Considering Soyinka’s most Olympian and acerbic criticisms of evil Northern military rulers.
+Or the ‘sinister’ and ‘clueless’ South-South president.
+He does not spare the backwardness of South-East politicians.
+And the corruption South-South governors and certain other political characterisations.
+Amazingly, he has not applied his pen or lips on Lagos leaders since 1999 with the same ‘unforgiving’ polemics.
+He has been keenly surreptitious about allegations of hyper-corruption perpetrated by Asiwaju Bola Ahmed Tinubu and Babatunde Fashola.
+Past and currents Governors of Lagos State, respectively.

-Now Soyinka who held the highly coveted title of ‘United Nation Ambassador for Human Rights’ has again become agnotological about something if perpetrated elsewhere in Nigeria or in the world he would have given his immediate and best slamming as an actual or predictor of human rights violations.
+Now Soyinka who held the highly coveted title of ‘United Nation Ambassador for Human Rights’ has again become agnotological about something.
+If it happens elsewhere in Nigeria or the world, he would give his immediate and best slamming as an actual or predictor of human rights violations.
 He would have made a great ‘moment’ out it.
-What has been Soyinka’s take on ‘ethnic cleansing’, its early causes and actual acts in Rwanda and Yugoslavia?
+What has been Soyinka’s take on ‘ethnic cleansing’?
+Or its early causes and actual acts in Rwanda and Yugoslavia?
 Accusing Wole Soyinka of being a tribalist is a cheap act.

 Many should think Wole Soyinka is above prebendal rents.
-As an intellectual Wole Soyinka is perfectly legitimate to be the “mad professor” or “crazy genius” but such is not the stuff of statesmen.
-The demands of statesmanship are far more boring than it seems; maybe much too boring for Soyinka.
+As an intellectual Wole Soyinka has the legitimacy to be the “mad professor” or “crazy genius” but such is not the stuff of statesmen.
+The demands of statesmanship are far more uninteresting than it seems; maybe much too dreary for Soyinka.
 Constancy and consistency (with few deviations) in vision, values, speech, conduct, decisions, civic morality etc. are the stuff of statesmanship.

-When you have Olusegun Obasanjo as the leading statesman in Nigeria it is not too wise to expect noble statesmanship for other citizens.
-They all want be Nelson Mandela, though.
-Nevertheless, both Soyinka’s ‘moments’ and ‘none moments’ have high educational and entertainment value for millions around the world, they are to be treasured.
-To capture the meaning of this article better you can also view more articles in the series via these hyperlinks http://wp.me/p1bOKH-eb; http://wp.me/p1bOKH-cl; http://wp.me/p1bOKH-bO;
+When you have Olusegun Obasanjo as the leading statesman of the day in Nigeria, it is not too wise to expect noble statesmanship for other citizens.
+They all want to be Nelson Mandela, though.
+Nevertheless, both Soyinka’s ‘moments’ and ‘none moments’ have high educational and entertainment value for millions around the world; they are to be treasured.
+To capture the meaning of this article better, you can also view more articles in the series via these hyperlinks http://wp.me/p1bOKH-eb; http://wp.me/p1bOKH-cl; http://wp.me/p1bOKH-bO.